deepsea-inria/tapopc/book/11-granularity-control.markdown

 In SPTL, a ***controlled statement***, or `cstmt`, is an annotation in the program text that activates automatic granularity control for a specified region of code.
-In particular, a controlled statement behaves as a Clatexmath:[++] statement that has the special ability to choose on the fly whether or not the computation rooted at the body of the statement spawns parallel threads.
+In particular, a controlled statement behaves as a C++ statement that has the special ability to choose on the fly whether or not the computation rooted at the body of the statement spawns parallel threads.
 To support such automatic granularity control SPTL uses a prediction algorithm to map the